felixpleiva/Genetic_variation_TDT/README.md

 # Genetic variation on heat tolerance in a model ectotherm

 This repository contains code and data needed to reproduce the manuscript: Félix P Leiva, Mauro Santos, Enrico L Rezende & Wilco CEP Verberk.
-Genetic variation on heat tolerance in a model ectotherm.
+Genetic variation of heat tolerance in a model ectotherm: an approach using thermal death time curves.

 ## Cite the repository as:

-Leiva FP, Santos M, Rezende EL & Verberk WCEP.
-(2022).
-Data and code of manuscript: Genetic variation on heat tolerance in a model ectotherm.
-Zenodo.
-DOI is coming.
+Leiva FP, Santos M, Rezende EL, & Verberk WCEP.
+(2024).
+Paper data and code for: Genetic variation of heat tolerance in a model ectotherm: an approach using thermal death times curves.
+Zenodo. **DOI will be available here**.

 ## Notes: